emfrost3711/Project-One/README.md

 Div Photo Movies
 Div Search bar
-??write a string for the alt name to make the alt name be the title of the recipe? three buttons- Recipes Both Movies
+??write a string for the alt name to make the alt name be the title of the recipe?
+- three buttons- Recipes Both Movies
 	Both button- refresh the options
-	(button type submit in HTMLdo a event.preventDefault in JS)
+	(button type submit in HTML, do a event.preventDefault in JS)

 On click (for the random button)
 Math.random recipes/movies available